 What is Vitex?

-Vitex is an herb in the verbena family that has long been used in women’s medicine to balance hormones, enhance fertility and for overall hormone balance.
-I’m talking thousands of years, but it has only recently been validated by science.
+Vitex is an herb in the verbena family that has been used in women’s medicine for thousands of years to balance hormones and enhance fertility.
+Even though it has a long history of traditional use, it has only recently been validated by science.
 Vitex goes by many names: chasteberry, chaste tree, Abraham’s balm, and monk's pepper.

-Vitex agnus-castus is an herb taken orally for premenstrual tension syndrome (PMS), premenstrual dysphoric disorder (PMDD), irregular periods, painful periods, breast tenderness and symptoms of menopause.
-It is also a “go-to” herb for women struggling with breast tenderness, fibrocystic breasts (“lumpy” breasts), and for enhancing fertility.
+Vitex agnus-castus is an herb usually taken in capsule form for premenstrual tension syndrome (PMS), premenstrual dysphoric disorder (PMDD), irregular periods, painful periods, breast tenderness and symptoms of menopause.
+It is also a “go-to” herb for women struggling with breast tenderness, fibrocystic breasts (breasts that feel lumpy), and for enhancing fertility.

 How does vitex work?

 It appears that vitex exhibits an effect on the pituitary gland to produce luteinizing hormone (LH), which is the hormone that triggers ovulation and the development of the corpus luteum.
 This, coupled with the fact that vitex can also increase progesterone and balance testosterone, makes vitex an ideal herb to help women with PCOS.